-In courses of the Major Subject 35 students are admitted to labs, 15 students are admitted to practicals, and 20 students are admitted to seminars.
+In courses of the Major Subject 35 students are admitted to labs, 15 to practicals, and 20 to seminars.
 Combined courses as well as electives do not have parallel groups.

 3 Major Subject

 For the Major Subject students have to select one of six areas of specialization listed in Table 2 and have to take all courses listed in the selected area.